ToKoSoftware/up-alaarm-zip/README.md

 This project is a monorepo.
 It contains the following packages:
 - [scenario-admin](./packages/scenario-admin/README.md)
   - Contains the code for the admin which is responsible for the creation and management of scenarios
+  - The admin has been deployed to [https://admin.alaarm.cloud/](https://admin.alaarm.cloud)
 - [scenario-client](./packages/scenario-client/README.md)
   - Contains the code for the client which is handles the scenario's attendee's inputs
+  - The client has been deployed to [https://client.alaarm.cloud/](https://client.alaarm.cloud)
 - [scenario-controller](./packages/scenario-controller/README.md)
   - Contains the code for the main controller which is responsible for the communication between the admin, client, and the local mqtt cloud
 - [scenario-shared](./packages/scenario-shared/README.md)